HZHUZZZ/hello-world/README.md

 # hello-world
 first repository

 Today is friday.
 Em.
-It is really a friday!
+It is really a friday! yes